 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages on this website.

-Should you choose to register to access information that we have published on our Customer promotions any personal details you enter with your comment will be saved to this website’s database, along with your computer’s IP address and the time and date that you logged on to view the promotions.
+Should you choose to register to access information that we have published on our Customer promotions any personal details you enter with your comment will be saved to our website and mobileapplication database, along with your computer’s IP address and the time and date that you logged on to view the promotions.

 This information is only used to identify you as a customer and is not passed on to any of the third party data processors defined in section 6.0.